Skip navigation

 Myelodysplastic syndrome

-Myelodysplastic syndrome is a group of disorders when the blood cells produced in the bone marrow do not mature into healthy cells.
+Myelodysplastic syndrome is a group of disorders in which the blood cells produced in the bone marrow do not mature into healthy cells.
 This leaves you with fewer healthy blood cells in your body.
 The blood cells that have matured may not function properly.

 Myelodysplastic syndrome (MDS) is a form of cancer.
-In about a third of people, MDS may develop into acute myeloid leukemia.
+In about a third of people, MDS may develop into acute myeloid leukemia (AML).

 Causes

 Stem cells in bone marrow form different types of blood cells.
 With MDS, the DNA in stem cells becomes damaged.
-Because the DNA is damaged, the stem cells can’t produce healthy blood cells.
+Because the DNA is damaged, the stem cells cannot produce healthy blood cells.

 The exact cause of MDS is not known.
 For most cases, there is no known cause.